irlnathan/s-generators-docs/generator-overview.md

 ```

 ##Using a generator within a generator
 To leverage the work of other programmers, _generators_ were designed to be used by other _generators_.
-This is where the scope object being passed down to all _generators_ becomes really powerful.
+This is where the scope dictionary being passed down to all _generators_ becomes really powerful.

 For example, Sails core has a _generator_ called `sails-generate-model`.
 Since it's built into Sails core, there's no installation necessary.
 To add it to our awesome _generator_ example is simple.
 Within the `myProject\awesome\Generator.js` include it by inserting `./': ['model'],`